How Much Does It Cost to Declaw a Cat? (2026 Guide)

 Scratching Posts

-Scratching posts serve a cat’s natural need to claw.
-Offer various materials and shapes.
-Sisal fabric, carpet, and cardboard are favorites.
+Scratching posts meet a cat’s natural need to claw.
+Offer a variety of materials and shapes.
+Sisal fabric, carpet, and cardboard are common favorites.
 Place posts near sleeping areas and furniture.
-Ensure they are sturdy and tall enough for a full stretch.
+Make sure they are sturdy and tall enough for a full stretch.

 Nail Caps